microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 In this exercise, you will use a deployment template built by the Azure team.
 This template creates a collection of virtual machines and all the resources required to form a SLURM HPC cluster from them.
 It is one of many useful templates on the [Azure Quickstart Templates](http://azure.microsoft.com/documentation/templates/?WT.mc_id=academiccontent-github-cxa) page and in the Quickstart templates [GitHub repository](https://github.com/Azure/azure-quickstart-templates).

-The template you will use, which you can [view here](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm) on GitHub, is titled "Deploy a slurm cluster."
+The template you will use, which you can [view here](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm) on GitHub, is titled **Deploy a slurm cluster**.
 It performs the following steps:

 - Deploys a master VM plus a specified number of worker VMs
 - Creates a private network for the VMs (nodes) in the cluster